 Vik Muniz (Portuguese pronunciation: [ˈvik muˈnis]; born 1961, in São Paulo, Brazil) is a Brazilian artist and photographer.
 Initially a sculptor, Muniz grew interested with the photographic representations of his work, eventually focusing completely on photography.
-Primarily working in series, Muniz incorporates the use of quotidian objects such as diamonds, sugar, thread, chocolate syrup and garbage in his practice to create bold, ironic and often deceiving imagery, gleaned from the pages of pop culture and art history.
+Primarily working with unconventional materials such as tomato sauce, diamonds, magazine clippings, chocolate syrup, dust, dirt, etc., Muniz creates works of art and then photographs them.
 His work has been met with both commercial success and critical acclaim, and has been exhibited worldwide.

-In 2010, Muniz was featured in the documentary film Waste Land, directed by Lucy Walker, which featured Muniz's work on one of the world's largest garbage dumps, Jardim Gramacho, on the outskirts of Rio de Janeiro.
+In 2010, Muniz was featured in the documentary film Waste Land.
+Directed by Lucy Walker, the film highlights Muniz's work on one of the world's largest garbage dumps, Jardim Gramacho, on the outskirts of Rio de Janeiro.
 The film was nominated to the Academy Award for Best Documentary Feature at the 83rd Academy Awards.